Skip to main content

 Human Services Community Collaborative (HSCC)

-The designated Multi-Purpose Collaborative Body for Wayne County and serves as the authoritative and collaborative resource to designated bodies, public and private agencies, consumers, youth and other community groups in the development of more integrated and efficient services affecting Wayne County's human service network.
+The designated Multi-Purpose Collaborative Body for Wayne County, serving as the authoritative and collaborative resource to designated bodies, public and private agencies, consumers, youth and other community groups.

 • Location: Assured Family Services